The Importance of Septic Tank Maintenance

 The exact cost of septic tank maintenance depends on the size of your septic tank.
 A standard 1,000-1,500 gallon tank will cost you $250 to $375.

-According to Home Advisor, extremely large tanks will cost $1,000 or more and the average septic tank pumping cost is $408.
 They added that you can expect to spend anywhere from $100 to $1,000 or more every few years on septic tank maintenance.

 Maintenance tasks at this cost would include these tasks: